neuralml/neuralml.github.io/_people/ruipontecosta.md

 Woodland Road<br>
 Bristol, BS8 1UB, England, United Kingdom<br>-->

-_Senior Lecturer (equivalent to tenured associate prof.), University of Bristol, United Kingdom_ <br>
+_Group Leader, University of Oxford, United Kingdom_ <br>
-_Computational Neuroscience Unit, Intelligent Systems Lab, SCEEM, Faculty of Engineering and Bristol Neuroscience_ <br>
+_Oxford Neuroscience and Centre for Neural Circuits and Behaviour, Department of Physiology, Anatomy and Genetics, Medical Sciences Division_ <br>
 <br><br>

 <header class="masthead text-justify" style="font-size:120%">
 	Rui did his PhD at the University of Edinburgh (UK) as part of the Institute for Adaptive and Neural Computation where he established a collaboration between theoretical (Mark van Rossum) and experimental groups (P. Jesper Sjöström).
 Rui was also a visiting PhD student at University College London (UK) and McGill University (Canada).
 After that, Rui conducted postdoctoral research in computational neuroscience & machine learning at the University of Oxford (UK) with Tim Vogels where he established collaborations with the groups of Nando de Freitas (Oxford/Google Deepmind) and Nigel Emptage (Oxford).
 During his time at Oxford Rui co-organised the Oxford NeuroTheory Forum.
 Next, Rui did a short postdoc with the group of Walter Senn (Bern, Switzerland) in collaboration with Yoshua Bengio (MILA).
-In 2018 Rui moved to the University of Bristol to start his own group (Neural & Machine Learning group).
+In 2018 Rui moved to the University of Bristol to start his own group (Neural & Machine Learning group), which in 2023 moved to the University of Oxford.
 </header><br>